piyushaga27/Password-Manager/README.md

 # Password-Manager
-This is the open source Command line Password Manager.
+This is the Python based Command line Password Manager.